 Names

 We use names to refer to things.
-For example, "Professeur Emile Perrot" refers to a very fragrant rose variety, while "Cherry Parfait" is a highly disease resistant variety but barely smells at all.
+For example, "Professeur Emile Perrot" refers to a very fragrant variety of rose, while "Cherry Parfait" is a highly disease resistant rose variety that barely smells at all.
 Much ink has been spilled, and many a chin stroked, on how exactly this relationship works in spoken language.
 Programming languages are much more constrained, which allows us to be much more precise: names refer to values.
+If we have named a value, wherever we would write out the expression that creates the value we can instead use the name.
+In other words, a name evaluates to the value it refers to.
 We will sometimes say names are bound to values, or a name introduces a binding.
-Wherever we would write out a value we can instead use its name, if the value has a name.
-In other words, a name evaluates to the value it refers to.
 This naturally raises the question: how do we give names to values?
 There are several ways to do this in Scala.
 Let's see a few.

 Object Literals